 Another consequence of the current situation is that Shire Folk is going into hibernation … for the time being anyway.
 With our distribution points all closed and our advertising drying up we’ve had to take the difficult decision to postpone the next issue until some sense of normality is restored.
 But we will be back!
 Until then we’ll be tweeting reviews and interviews, so follow us on Twitter @folkshire and keep up to date with what’s shaking in Shire Folk Towers.

 Take care everyone and stay safe.
 Now wash your hands!

-Shire Folk is a free, A5, bimonthly magazine covering folk, roots and acoustic music in and around the South Midlands.
-It has been produced for around 25 years on a not-for-profit basis, paid for by advertising revenue.
+Shire Folk is a free, A5, bimonthly magazine covering folk, roots and acoustic music.
+It has been produced for over 40 years on a not-for-profit basis, paid for by advertising revenue.
 Each issue includes news items, both local and national, artist interviews, festival and gig reviews, as well as reviews of about 30 new CDs.

 We accept advertising on all folk-related subjects; rates and copy dates can be found on the Advertise page.
 If you wish to see a sample copy please email us or write to us using the details on the Contact page.